ipfs/ipfs-gui/README.md

 # The IPFS User Interface Project

-> The project management repo for the IPFS GUI project.
+> Make the IPFS GUIs simple, accessible, reusable and beautiful.
+That is the IPFS GUI Team!

 ## Goal